thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 More examples
 -------------

-For the sake of brevity, we have only detailed one of the three types of email we want our application to send.
-However, you can see the source code required for creating all three types of emails at the `springmail` example application you can download from the [documentation page](/documentation.html).
+For the sake of brevity, we have only detailed one of the four types of email we want our application to send.
+However, you can see the source code required for creating all four types of emails at the `springmail` example application you can download from the [documentation page](/documentation.html).